 I came to the book, and Zusak, as probably many do – because I loved The Book Thief, which I read almost a decade ago.

 I started it on Christmas Eve.
 I read it at home, on the train across 240km, in the bathtub and in my childhood bed.
 Finished it on the 26th with a lot of tears.
 And though I like underlining sentences and passages in books, this one, all 500-something pages of it, flew by without me being able to take a break to get a pen.

-It is wonderfully written, far away from my experiences in life, described as: The breathtaking story of five brothers who bring each other up in a world run by their own rules.
+It is wonderfully written, far away from my experiences in life, and described as: The breathtaking story of five brothers who bring each other up in a world run by their own rules.
 As the Dunbar boys love and fight and learn to reckon with the adult world, they discover the moving secret behind their father’s disappearance.